 Montreal Culture: Behind the ScenesAfternoon

 A “field trip” around Montreal to learn about the French-Canadian culture that makes this city so unique.
 Explore the “Place des Festivals”, the historic Old Montreal with its 17th century cobblestone streets, and the city’s Mount Royal Park which was designed by the same designer as New York’s Central Park.
 Uncover multiple museums and artistic venues.
 Discover Montreal’s unique culinary experience and indulge in their famous poutine and smoked meat.

-What better way to prepare you for college and a future career than to improve your interpersonal and professional communication skills?
-This course allows you to develop those skills and increase your performance.
-Case studies include conflict management, nonverbal communication and effective listening through experiential exercises and discussions.
-Increase your understanding of emotional intelligence and use this ability to guide your thinking and behavior.
-Learn how to define personal goals and how to leverage your skills, knowledge and experience to create success in new situations.
+Tom Peters, leadership author of ‘’In Search of Excellence’’ and nicknamed the ‘’Red Bull’’ of management thinking, wrote ‘’Success in business today is 15% technology and 85% Emotional Intelligence.”
+If this is true, what better way is there to prepare you for college and a future career than to improve your Emotional Intelligence skills?
+This course has been designed to increase your understanding of emotional intelligence and will empower you to use E.I. to increase your self-confidence, and guide your thinking and behavior.
+Using experiential exercises, discussions and group collaboration you will learn how to define personal goals and how to leverage your skills, knowledge and experience to create success in new situations both personally and professionally.

 This course introduces basic concepts in psychology including behavioral, cognitive and clinical psychology.
 Through the use of discussion, film and in-class activities, explore topics such as how to improve emotional intelligence, limitations in perception, cognitive distortions and how to improve memory.
 Other topics included are mental illness, stereotyping and prejudice.